jahir-raihan/cache-utility-helper-django/Readme.md

 > have to query over the database table for every request which is not good.
 Suppose 100k user accesses the same result and your'e
 > querying the database for 100k times.
 Which is not good for computation, resource and response time complexity.
 To avoid this
 > we use cache to handle frequently accessed results.
 But cacheing may come in different faces,
-> suppose your'e caching a related video queryset, which is unique for each video.
+> suppose you're caching a related video queryset, which is unique for each video.
 Now Imagine 100k users opens 100k
-> videos and you have to store 100k combination of cached data which is disaster.
+> videos, and you have to store 100k combination of cached data which is disaster.
 And for example if a cache size is suppose 50kb
 > then just imagine the storage will be used 50*100000 kb.** <br>
 >
 > **So to avoid these circumstances and to utilize caching more efficiently, compressing the queryset comes in